ondfrukt/Phone-exchange/README.md

 | abandoned     | Line was abandoned                    | ⚪ OFF   | ✅    | ➖    | ✅   |
 | incoming      | Incoming call                         | ✅ ON    | ❌    | ➖    | ❌   |
 | operator      | Connected to operator                 | ➖       | ❌    | ➖    | ❌   |

+## Challenges ##

+- **Identify DTMF-toned to a line**

+It is quite difficult to identify which phone line is actually starting to tone dial.
+The lines and tones from them are all sent into the DTMF decoder on just one line, and if, for example, two phones have both gone off-hook and are ready to dial, how can you tell which one the tone is coming from?
+My solution to this is simply to assume that the last phone picked up is the one entering a DTMF number.
+I have a maximum of 8 lines in my project, so this approach works for me — but it’s not an ideal solution.